cllunsford/aws-signing-proxy/README.md

 `ClusterBlockException[blocked by: [FORBIDDEN/8/index write (api)];]`

 try changing the kibana index setting to use a different index.
-The [marcbachmann/kibana4](https://github.com/marcbachmann/kibana4) docker image allows you to change this easily by setting the ```KIBANA_INDEX``` variable.
+The [marcbachmann/kibana4](https://github.com/marcbachmann/dockerfile-kibana4) docker image allows you to change this easily by setting the ```KIBANA_INDEX``` environment variable.

 ## License